-Related Party Relationship Description of balances Debtor Creditor R G Carter Limited Mr M Jeffries is a non-executive director of R G Carter Holdings Limited and a governor of the University Construction services - 253,581 PriceWaterhouse Cooper (PWC) Mr A Grimbly is a partner at PWC and a governor of the University Corporation tax fees in the group - 14,550
+Related Party Relationship Description of balances Debtor Creditor R G Carter Limited Mr M Jeffries is a non-executive director of R G Carter Holdings Limited and a governor of the University Construction services - 85,430 The Forum Trust Prof. S Ofield-Kerr who is Vice- Chancellor of the University is a trustee of The Forum Trust.
+Sponsorship - 10,000 PriceWaterhouse Cooper (PWC) Mr A Grimbly is a partner at PWC and was a governor of the University Corporation tax fees in the group - 16,200 Theatre Royal (Norwich) Trust Mr T Wilson is a trustee of the Theatre Royal and a governor of the University Hiring of space & ticket purchases - 2,237